PartMan7/PS-Client/README.md

 	throttle?: number; // The throttle (in milliseconds) for every 'batch' of three messages.
 PS has a per-message throttle of 25ms for public roombots, 100ms for trusted users, and 600ms for regular users.
 }
 ```

+Note: There are four main reasons to ignore an incoming message:
+1) `message.isIntro`: Messages in the history of the chat are usually not parsed as commands on logging in.
+2) `!message.author.userid`: Messages from the `&Staff` and `&` accounts (formerly `~Staff` and `~`) in DMs usually can't be replied to.
+3) `!message.target`: 'Ghost' messages (used as communication from the server to set up info) should be ignored.
+4) `message.author.userid === message.parent.status.userid`: It is highly recommended to avoid parsing your own messages as commands, since that's an easy recipe for Botception.

 ## Documentation